bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

 - [BIPs #1601][] merges [BIP94][] to introduce testnet4, a new version of
-  [testnet][topic testnet] that includes consensus rule improvements aimed at preventing network attacks using only CPU mining.
-All previous soft forks are enabled from the genesis block in testnet4, and the port used is `48333` by default.
-See Newsletters [#306][news306 testnet4] and [#311][news311 testnet4] for more details on how testnet4 fixes the issues that led to the fall of testnet3.
+  [testnet][topic testnet] that includes consensus rule improvements aimed at preventing easy-to-perform network attacks.
+All previous mainnet soft forks are enabled from the genesis block in testnet4, and the port used is `48333` by default.
+See Newsletters [#306][news306 testnet4] and [#311][news311 testnet4] for more details on how testnet4 fixes the issues that led to problematic behavior with testnet3.

 {% assign four_days_after_posting = page.date | date: "%s" | plus: 345600 | date: "%Y-%m-%d 14:30" %}